What is KYC

 - In order to have control of financial transactions & accounts based on criteria defined as part of a customer’s risk profile, ongoing monitoring is required between a company and its client.
 The program may keep an eye on activity peaks, anomalous cross-border activity, people being added to sanction lists, and negative media coverage.

 In the event of a regulatory audit, all KYC documentation (records) created on each customer during the procedure must be preserved in a secure and legal way.

-There are numerous ways to complete the KYC verification process, including remotely, online, and in person at the organization's headquarters.
-An eKYC process, which includes video identification via streaming video and videoconferencing and another biometric testing in addition to other security checks, is what we refer to when the procedure has been digitally transformed and is carried out online.
+There are numerous ways to complete the KYC verification process, including remotely, online, and in person at the organization’s headquarters.
+An eKYC process, which includes video identification via streaming video and videoconferencing and other biometric testing in addition to other security checks, is what we refer to when the procedure has been digitally transformed and is carried out online.

 The KYC procedure is the same in the banking & financial services sectors as it is in other sectors, but the high-security standards mandated by law are distinctive from those that apply to other firms.
 In order to provide a solid foundation where KYC procedures are 100 percent secure, standards like 5AMLD and eIDAS norms were established.

 Additionally, regulators are incorporating and standardizing video streaming, which is evolving into the world standard for identification in the banking sector.

 How can KYC help you and your business?

 For financial services companies, in particular, KYC compliance has a significant impact on how companies enable customers to register accounts and conduct financial transactions on their favorite devices.

 A series of controls are applied to avoid having commercial relations with people that could be related to terrorism, corruption, or money laundering, among others.

 You can also dive deeper into our article Banking Influenced by Technology Trends to discover more interesting information.